Improwised/golang-api/pkg/kratos/readme.md

     - There is an endpoint(`/kratos/auth) for Kratos authentication in this boilerplate, inside your Kratos configuration, after registration and login hook you have to specify this endpoint URL.
 For more see the [here](#how-kratos-integration-works).

+    - For adding support of different oidc providers for social sign-in, You first need to add the jsonnet file inside `/pkg/kratos/oidc` folder.
+You can find the corresponding jsonnets and details [here](https://www.ory.sh/docs/kratos/social-signin/generic).

+    - Base64 this jsonnet schema using below command and then replace it inside the `kratos.yml` configuration.
+        - ```bash
+             base64 -w 0 <provider>.schema.jsonnet
+            ```
+        - As an example, There is Google provider already enabled.
+    - After this use this value in `mapper_url` in the `kratos.yml` configuration.
+    - You will also need to have the cliendId, secrets and other details of the specific provider before using it.
 3. For Kratos schema configuration you have to edit the ```identity.schema.json```.
 This will change the user schema.

     - Use this in case you want specific details in the registration form to get it from the user.